xSyllaa/gitingest/README.md

 <!-- markdownlint-enable MD033 -->

 The extension is open source at [lcandy2/gitingest-extension](https://github.com/lcandy2/gitingest-extension).
-For anyone who wants install it manually, you may download it [here](https://github.com/lcandy2/gitingest-extension/releases).
 Issues and feature requests are welcome to the repo.

 ## 💡 Command line usage